Kuvaputki: Format

 Format.
 Each angle has its own title.
 The running time for each angle is 38 minutes. with a combining running time of 114 minutes.

 Concept

 Angle one, Kuvaputki features 13 chapters each with a Finnish title, it is the closest representation of a documentary based concept.
 Angle two titled Cathode Ray Tube is a visual representation of the various functions within the cathode ray process, each of the 13 chapters are named after technical processes.
 Angle three entitled SET is the most abstract and minimal.
-It's thirteen chapters are titled after either mythological figures or the final phases of the cathode ray process.
+Its thirteen chapters are titled after either mythological figures or the final phases of the cathode ray process.